iwatakeshi/tfmicro/DEVELOP.md

 ## Updating tensorflow

-Some tips for trying out new tensorflow verions
+Some tips for trying out new tensorflow versions

-#### Use the build script to automatically run git biscect
+#### Use the build script to automatically run git bisect

 ```
 cd submodules/tensorflow